 It was for that reason that the system was first replaced by a steam engine and shortly after, from 1912, permanently electrified.

-Some of this equipment didn’t last very long, having been replaced by electric cars.
+Some of this equipment didn’t last very long, having been replaced by trams.
 This is the case of the Camões/Estrela, Graça and São Sebastião Funiculars.

 The 4 National Monument Equipment and Their Route